ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/|1-06-issues.md

 [github-creating-issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue

 > ## Mentioning other issues
-> All issues receive a tag number starting at 1 and preceded by #,
-> like #40 or #110.
-If you want to refer to an issue in any comment
-> anywhere in GitHub, just use its tag number and these will be automatically
-> linked from the comment.
+> All issues receive a tag number starting at 1 and preceded by # like #40 or #110.
+If you want to refer to an issue in any comment anywhere in GitHub, just use its tag number and these will be automatically linked from the comment.
+> It is slightly different if you want to mention an issue from another repository; Simply paste the URL of that issue and GitHub will usually format this nicely for you.
+You can always check out the `Preview` tab at the top of the edit box when writing a comment or issue to preview how the formatting will look.
 {: .callout}

 ## Keeping track of your work with task lists